 Since 82% of businesses fail due to cash flow mismanagement , this is one of the most important aspects of surviving a recession.
 Strong cash flow management includes both following up on past-due invoices from clients and creating an emergency savings fund.
 Try to keep the equivalent of three to six months of expenses in an emergency cash fund.

 Another way to protect your cash flow is to manage your receivables.
 You should have legal contracts in place regarding late fees to reduce the risk of outstanding balances going unpaid.
 You may also want to consider collecting deposits for high-paying jobs upfront to reduce the risk of nonpayment.
-While it might seem fine to let loyal clients get a few months behind on invoice payments, staying up to date with these helps you prepare for a recession and avoid operating at a loss.
+While it might seem fine to let loyal clients get a few months behind on invoice payments, staying up to date with these helps in preparing for a recession and avoid operating at a loss.

 One of the best ways to prepare your business for a recession is to carefully examine your expenses.
 Look for any areas where business expenses can be reduced and try to do this as early as possible.
 The more time that passes with your SMB operating at increased efficiency, the more money you’ll save and the more prepared you’ll be in case of a lasting recession.
 Examine your costs and determine how to increase the variability of expenses or decrease overall expenses.
 Transitioning to a professional employer organization (PEO) or human capital management (HCM) platform can help you increase the variability, while cutting unnecessary expenditures can help you decrease overhead costs.